Seagate/cortx/doc/Preboarding_and_Onboarding.rst

    .. image:: images/NTP.PNG

-6. Configure the notifications by selecting the checkbox.
-If you do not want to receive notifications, select **Skip this step**, and click **Next**.
+6. Configure the email notifications by selecting the **Email** checkbox, and providing the relevant information.
+After configuring, click **Continue**.

 7. Click **Finish**.
 CORTX is now ready for use.
 CSM GUI can be accessed by navigating to *https://<management IP>:28100/#/login*